redhat-appstudio/rhtap-utils/rhtap-cli-release/README.md

 # RHTAP-CLI release

-Consists of two scripts (rhtap-cli-release.sh and rhtap-cli-konflox.sh) that automate the creation of a new release branch, update files that contain release specific information, and creates and releases the image through konflux.
+Consists of two scripts (rhtap-cli-release.sh and rhtap-cli-konflux.sh) that automate the creation of a new release branch, update files that contain release specific information, and creates and releases the image through konflux.